 RCMG at 20

-We are marking and celebrating the ground breaking research and impact of RCMG over the last 20 years through a series of events and talks over the year.
+2019 marked the 20th anniversary of RCMG.
+We celebrated the ground breaking research and impact of RCMG through a series of events and talks.
 For forthcoming events please visit the current research and events page.
 You can also browse our past events.